-But that element of surprise and the ability to go from novice to professional in a short time played a role in Guzek’s new career move—giving back to future cybersecurity professionals as the instructor of Eleven Fifty Academy’s new Cybersecurity Bootcamp.
+But that element of surprise and the ability to go from novice to professional in a short time played a role in Guzek’s new career move—giving back to future cyber security professionals as an advisor for Eleven Fifty Academy’s new Cyber Security Bootcamp.

 “It’s very green right now,” Guzek said.
 “There’s a lot of room for entrepreneurship, a lot of room to shape your career.”

 You also get the perk of understanding how to protect yourself in your day-to-day life, an important skill as tech continues to touch almost everything we do.